Category: Uncategorized

 The below Parliamentary question was asked by Jim Murphy on 2014-06-09.

-To ask the Secretary of State for International Development, if she will make it her policy to support the adoption of a target to achieve universal health coverage, including financial risk protection, with particular attention to the most marginalised and people in vulnerable situations in the Open Working Group negotiations on the Sustainable Development Goals.
+To ask the Secretary of State for International Development, if she will make it her policy to support the adoption of a target to halve the number of young people not in employment, education or training by 2020 in the Open Working Group negotiations on the Sustainable Development Goals.

 Justine Greening

-The UK supports the inclusion of ensuring universal health coverage as a target under an outcome-focused health goal.
-By definition, universal health coverage includes financial risk protection.
+The UK supports a post-2015 target on employment.
 This language is included in the most recent draft goals and targets list released by the co-chairs of the Open Working Group (OWG) on 2 June.

 The final targets in the post-2015 development framework will however be subject to international negotiations in the United Nations, in which the UK will play an active role.